Dot-H/mydbg/README.md

                     the id must be preceded by 'dr'

     continue
-            [PID]   Continue the execution of the pid given in argument.
+            [PID]   Continue the execution of the pid given in argument

     singlestep
             [PID]   Execute a unique instruction

+    step_line       Continue the execution of the tracee until the next line or subcall

+    next_line       Continue the execution of the tracee until the next line without stopping on the subcalls
     examine $format size start_addr [PID]
-                    Print size bytes from start_addr with the format given in argument.
+                    Print size bytes from start_addr with the format given in argument

             $i      Disassemble